aruba/aruba-ansible-modules/README.md

 ## Structure

-* ArubaOS-CX and ArubaOS-Switch Ansible modules and files are stored in [aruba_module_installer/library](https://github.com/aruba/aruba-ansible-modules/tree/master/aruba_module_installer/library).
+* Aruba Switching and WLAN Ansible modules and files are stored in [aruba_module_installer/library](https://github.com/aruba/aruba-ansible-modules/tree/master/aruba_module_installer/library).
-* Documentation of ArubsOS-CX and ArubaOS-Switch modules are located in [module_documentation/](https://github.com/aruba/aruba-ansible-modules/tree/master/module_documentation)
+* Documentation of Switching and WLAN Ansible modules are located in [module_documentation/](https://github.com/aruba/aruba-ansible-modules/tree/master/module_documentation)
 * Frequently Asked Questions are located in [FAQ.md](https://github.com/aruba/aruba-ansible-modules/blob/master/FAQ.md)
-* ArubaOS-CX Ansible playbook examples are stored in example_playbooks/arubaoscx
-* ArubaOS-Switch Ansible playbook examples are stored in example_playbooks/arubaoss
+* Aruba Switching and WLAN Ansible playbook examples are stored in [example_playbooks/](https://github.com/aruba/aruba-ansible-modules/tree/master/example_playbooks)

 # How to Install Modules
-The aruba_module_installer.py tool installs all files/directories required by Ansible for Aruba-OS Switch and CX integration.
+The aruba_module_installer.py tool installs all files/directories required by Ansible for Aruba Switching and WLAN integration.

 ## Requirements

 * Linux operating system
-* Python 2.7
+* Python 2.7 or 3.5+
 * Ansible version 2.5 or later

-## Files/Directories Installed

-* Directories added:
-  * <ansible_module_path>/modules/network/arubaoss
-  * <ansible_module_path>/modules/network/arubaoscx
-  * <ansible_module_path>/module_utils/network/arubaoss
-* Files added/modified:
-  * <ansible_module_path>/plugins/action/arubaoss.py
-  * <ansible_module_path>/plugins/connection/arubaoscx_rest.py
-  * <ansible_module_path>/config/base.yml

 ## How to run this code